Animal Science Department

 Animal Health Center

-The Charles and Claire Jacobsen Animal Health Center, set to break ground this spring, features 15,500 square feet of multi-use space flexible for teaching, research and clinical training — including wet labs, a surgery suite and a necropsy area.
+The Charles and Claire Jacobson Animal Health Center, set to break ground this spring, features 15,500 square feet of multi-use space flexible for teaching, research and clinical training — including wet labs, a surgery suite and a necropsy area.

 It will include a covered outdoor area for animal examinations and a mobile ambulatory component that will expose students to livestock practices and encourage them to consider a career in animal care.